 Here’s a list of creative ways to spend your use-it-or-lose-it FSA dollars before year end.
 And this year, you have more options than in years past, thanks to an expansion on eligible expenses.

 There are many over-the-counter family planning items (including contraceptives) and medical procedures that are eligible for purchase with your FSA.
 Condoms, foams, pregnancy test kits, and ovulation test kits, are some FSA-eligible items.
 Fertility treatments are also covered by an FSA.

 Regular dental treatments and most non-cosmetic procedures are FSA eligible.
 You can pay for cleanings, fillings, retainers, sealants, crowns, braces, dentures, gum recession treatments, and many other dental procedures.

 If not, it’s probably a good time to get your eyes checked.
 You can pay for eye exams and prescription glasses and contacts with your FSA.

 Here’s another important eyecare expense that you can cover with your FSA – prescription sunglasses.
 You can also buy reading glasses and contact lens solution with your benefit dollars.

-First aid supplies, such as regular (non-medicated) bandages, hot and cold packs, heating pads, nasal sprays, and thermometers, are just a few of the supplies that are commonly found in medicine cabinets.
+First aid supplies, such as bandages, hot and cold packs, heating pads, nasal sprays, and thermometers, are just a few of the supplies that are commonly found in medicine cabinets.

-Don’t lose out on your benefit dollars!
-These are just a handful ideas for your use-it-or-lose-it FSA spending.
+Don’t let your healthcare benefit dollars expire!
+Whether you shop in-store or online, these are just a handful ideas for your use-it-or-lose-it FSA spending.